Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • The third theory is that the pouch provides more space to accommodate large meals, which is left over from when cats had to hunt for their meals.

-The primordial pouch isn’t limited to only domestic cat breeds; wild cats also have a pouch, and most likely for the same benefits.
+The primordial pouch isn’t limited to only domestic cat breeds; wild cats also have a pouch.
 Cats begin to develop primordial pouches around six months of age.

 a beautiful male bicolor Ragdoll cat on a gray background